Skip to content

 Definition

 Reorg protection refers to the practices that guard a recipient against a chain reorganization quietly undoing a transaction they believed was settled.
-A reorganization, or reorg, happens when the network temporarily adopts a different branch of the blockchain as the canonical one, discarding blocks that were briefly considered valid.
-Transactions only in the discarded blocks return to the mempool and may not reappear in the new chain.
+A reorganization, or reorg, happens when the network adopts a different branch of the blockchain as the canonical one, discarding blocks that were briefly considered valid.
+Transactions confirmed only in the discarded blocks return to the mempool and may or may not reappear in the replacement chain.
+Reorg protection is not a protocol feature you switch on; it is a set of habits — chiefly waiting for confirmation depth proportional to the value at risk.

 How reorgs occur

 Most reorgs are benign and shallow.
-When two miners find blocks at nearly the same time, the network briefly splits until one branch gains the next block and becomes the longest, settling the tie.
-Single-block reorgs happen periodically as a normal part of operation.
-Deeper reorgs are far rarer and would require either extraordinary luck or a large amount of adversarial hashpower attempting to rewrite recent history.
+When two miners find valid blocks at nearly the same time, the network briefly splits into two views until one branch gains the next block and accumulates more proof-of-work, at which point every node converges on it and orphans the loser.
+One-block reorgs of this kind are a normal, periodic consequence of block propagation delays across a global network — nobody is attacking anything.
+Deeper reorgs are far rarer and require either extraordinary luck or a large amount of adversarial hashpower deliberately mining a private chain to rewrite recent history, the classic double-spend scenario.
+The economics are the defense: outpacing the honest network for even a handful of blocks means out-hashing it for that entire stretch, and the cost in energy and hardware scales with every additional block of depth.

 In Simple Terms